Vibrant America Food Sensitivity Zoomers

 Specific Food Sensitivity Tests

-Single Patient Finger-prick Testing
+Single Patient Blood Test

 Antigenic foods in the western food supply may be the underlying root causes of chronic inflammatory conditions and diseases.
-Vibrant has developed a proprietary 3Dense microchip technology platform boasting an unrivaled specificity and sensitivity – which translates to the highest standard of accuracy of results in the lab industry – on which they have synthesized the entire proteome of each of those antigenic foods.
+Vibrant has developed a proprietary 3Dense microchip technology platform boasting an unrivalled specificity and sensitivity – which translates to the highest standard of accuracy of results in the lab industry – on which they have synthesized the entire proteome of each of those antigenic foods.

 Their peptide-level testing ‘zooms in’ on the individual peptide fragments of proteins in order to test for the full array of possible reactivity to each of these foods, for the most accurate results when you need to be 100% certain of reactivity or sensitivity to one of those foods, which might be a trigger for common inflammatory symptoms that affect the gastrointestinal, neurological, integumentary (skin), connective tissue/joints, and other body systems.

 The following Food Sensitivity Zoomers are sold in packages of four or eight of your choice, or you can do all eleven:

 Wheat, Lectin, Corn, Dairy, Peanut, Egg, Nut, Seafood, Soy, Grain, Mammalian Milk.